neu-se/CS4530-Fall-2024/Assignments/project-plan.md

 ## Problem Statement, User Stories and Acceptance Criteria (max 4 pages)
 Your project plan should begin with a 1-3 paragraph introductory problem statement: what problem in StackOverflow does your (proposed) feature solve?
 Provide a paragraph (or two) that describes why you are interested in building this feature.

-Given the problem statement, develop three user stories that show how a user would interact with the feature.
+Given the problem statement, develop 1 to 3 user stories that show how a user would interact with the feature.
 User stories are requirements specified in the following format
 "As a < type of user >, I want < some goal > so that < some reason >."
 My conditions of satisfaction are < list of common cases and special cases that must work >.

+Your user stories should cover the key behavior or qualities that your feature will provide.

+Each user story should include conditions of satisfaction.
-Please make sure that your conditions of satisfaction are complete (i.e., cover all common cases) and can be turned into testable behaviors.
+Please make sure that your conditions of satisfaction cover all the common cases and can be turned into testable behaviors.

-**EACH CONDITION OF SATISFACTION MUST HAVE A PRIORITY (Essential, Desirable, or Optional)**.
+Each user story and condition of satisfaction must have a priority (Essential, Desirable, or Optional).
 The set of Essential items will constitute the "Minimum Viable Product".
-Each user story should include one or more essential and desirable conditions of satisfaction.

-You should include three different user stories to describe how users will interact with your feature.
-Your three user stories should cover the key behavior that your feature will provide.
+Some of the suggested projects above are primarily about some non-functional quality of the code base and have little or no user impact.
+For these, you may want to write stories of the form "As a project owner, I want ...".
+You still need to offer a reason why a project owner might want the proposed goal to be accomplished.

 Do not provide more than three user stories.
 Your problem statement and description of user stories and conditions of satisfaction should be between 2-4 pages.